rbarrois/xworkflows/doc/internals.rst

 """"""""""""""""""""""

-Once :class:`~base.WorkflowEnabledMeta` has updated the :class:`WorkflowEnabled` subclass, all transitions -- initially defined and automatically added -- are replaced with a :class:`base.TransitionImplementation` instance.
+Once :class:`~base.WorkflowEnabledMeta` has updated the :class:`WorkflowEnabled` subclass, all transitions -- initially defined and automatically added -- are replaced with a :class:`base.ImplementationProperty` instance.

+.. class:: base.ImplementationProperty

+    This class holds all objects required to instantiate a :class:`~base.ImplementationWrapper` whenever the attribute is accessed on an instance.

+    Internally, it acts as a 'non-data descriptor', close to :func:`property`.

+    .. method:: __get__(self, instance, owner)

+        This method overrides the :func:`getattr` behavior:

+        - When called without an instance (``instance=None``), returns itself
+        - When called with an instance, this will instantiate a :class:`~base.ImplementationWrapper` attached to that instance and return it.

-.. class:: base.TransitionImplementation
+.. class:: base.ImplementationWrapper

     This class handles applying a :class:`~base.Transition` to a :class:`WorkflowEnabled` object.

-    Internally, it acts as a 'non-data descriptor', close to :func:`property`.
+    .. attribute:: instance

+        The :class:`WorkflowEnabled` object to modify when :func:`calling <__call__>` this wrapper.

+    .. attribute:: field_name

+        The name of the field modified by this :class:`~base.ImplementationProperty` (a string)

+        :type: str

     .. attribute:: transition